Meat-Eating Carnivorous Plants

 Carnivorous plants are easy to grow.
 They grow in acidic, poor soils that lack nutrients.
 They prefer moist to wet soil, depending upon the species.
 While temperature ranges vary among species, most plants prefer a humid environment.

-Many people grow these plants indoors.
+Many people grow carnivore plants indoors.
 The most popular is the Venus Fly Trap.
-Use soil poor in nutrients, spaghnum moss, or peat moss.
+Use soil poor in nutrients, sphagnum moss, or peat moss.
 Do not plant in any soils where fertilizer or other nutrients have been added.
 Any fertilizer can burn the roots.

 Most species require full sunlight.
 If growing as a houseplant, place it in the sunniest window.
 The use of grow lights is helpful.